-- Understanding and refining the project to work at optimum has been pretty challenging, and I have a high level of tech affinity and overall background use of high end compute and networking.
+- Understanding and refining the project to work at an optimum level has been pretty challenging, and I have a high level of tech affinity and overall background use of high-end compute and networking.
 I have gotten a glimpse at the problems some are facing out there in the YT Comments, and it is not a smooth ride.
 It shouldn’t really be, this is a brand new crypto and things are always rough out of the starting line.

 - Chia official team has actually done a really good job pivoting resources, learning as they go, solving pop-up problems, and that is commendable.
 That is pretty different than what you would see in let’s say…ETH.

 - Chia has a long-term position in mind that is consistent and has not altered, which is something I am very wary of.
 Many other cryptos have a lot more “finger in the wind” approach to things, and that is a good way to have issue come up.

 - I am glad I have the capacity to crank up the plots, I am hopeful for price/tb to fall more.
 Glad to have the basis for the infrastructure to scale out a bit.